Heath123/rory-index/adoption-day-rory/README.md

 ![Rory](rory.png)
 Format: PNG
 # Description
-A picture of Rory in a carrier the day she got adoptet by Chew
+A picture of Rory in a carrier the day she got adopted by Chew
 # Tags
 rory, adoption, toy, cage, carrier
 # Position